-LBUSD's students, 70 percent of whom receive free and reduced-price lunches, recently earned a record $96 million in college scholarships.
-Seven of Long Beach’s high schools were named in 2015 among the top 10 percent in the United States by the Washington Post.
+LBUSD's students, 70 percent of whom receive free and reduced-price lunches, annually earn more than $90 million in college scholarships.
+Nine of Long Beach’s high schools were named in 2017 among the top 12 percent in the United States by the Washington Post.

 Steinhauser has a strong track record of boosting achievement in all geographic areas of the school district.
 Beginning as a successful teacher at an inner-city elementary school in Long Beach, Steinhauser went on to attain high student achievement as a school principal.
 He became Deputy Superintendent in 1999 before his unanimous appointment as Superintendent in 2002.
 During his years as Deputy Superintendent, students in all major racial and ethnic groups throughout the district made unprecedented gains on state tests.